-Join Chris Nodder for an in-depth discussion in this video Keep it simple, part of UX for Business.
+Join Chris Nodder for an in-depth discussion in this video Keep it simple, part of UX for Small Business Websites.

 - I'm sure that you'll agree it's easier to concentrate…on the important details when there are fewer distractions…which makes it all the more surprising when you see…companies whose homepages look like Times Square…with loads of pointless images, flashing things,…and even autoplaying movies.…Don't be that company.…Rather than trying to cram every piece of information…onto the homepage, just provide the most important details…and then create a layout, an information architecture,…which makes it easy for people to find where they need to go…on the rest of your site to get the answers they want.…